 Numerous putative class action complaints have been filed in US Federal Courts against the Company and other financial institutions that have served as primary dealers in US Treasury securities.
-The complaints have been or are in the process of being consolidated in the Federal Court in New York.
+The complaints have been consolidated in the US Federal Court in New York.
 The complaints generally allege that defendants conspired to manipulate the US Treasury securities market in violation of US federal antitrust laws, the CEA and state common law.
 Some complaints also allege that defendants engaged in illegal "spoofing" of the US Treasury market.
-The Company is considering the allegations in the complaints and is keeping all relevant agencies informed.